anixudh/google-homepage/README.md

 # google-webpage
-first html css assignment of the odin project
+google frontpage built using basic html and css